kvs0005/SMITH_CP4/README.md

 # Augustus: A Guide to *ab initio* Gene Prediction
-**Section 1: Introduction**
+## Section 1: Introduction

+*Preface*

+This tutorial was made using bash scripting.
+Bash

 Augustus was first developed by Mario Stanke, Oliver Keller, Stephan Waak, and Burkhard Morgansterm in 2005 for the goal of improving *ab initio* gene prediction technology.
 Since 2005, this software has undergone multiple updates, with the most current version being 3.5.0 released in 2022.
 For this tutorial, I will be using the **3.5.0 update**, so be aware that not everything here may be applicable to your project depending on what version your work necessitates or is available to you.

 The phrase *ab initio* comes from Latin and means "from the beginning" or "from scratch".
 This type of gene prediction relies on the genomic DNA sequence itself to identify coding regions rather than outside outside sources.
 This is considerably different from a similiarity based approach, like that used by NCBI BLAST, which predicts genes based on homology to gene regions in related organisms.
 So how do you decide if Augustus is an appropriate tool for your job?
 Augustus is most useful when: